carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

 .. note::

-  This section is currently incomplete and has inakkuracies.
+  This section is currently incomplete and has inaccuracies.
 It is WIP that will be updated as information is determined.

 See :ref:`amdgpu-dwarf-address-space-identifier` for information on swizzled